The Things We Carried

 watches and dog tags, insect repellent, gum,

-cigarettes, Zippo lighters, salt tablets, compress
+cigarettes, Zippo lighters, salt tablets,

 bandages, ponchos, Kool-Aid, two or three

 canteens of water, iodine